 Why is this an important thing to know?
 Substituting prescribed medications for an alternative treatment can be incredibly dangerous for diabetics, making false claims about the usefulness of CBD for diabetics especially worrisome.

 CBD and Psychosis

 When talking about what a product can do, the words we use matter.
-This especially true when we talk about how CBD might affect the symptoms of a disorder versus providing a cure and applies to the idea that CBD might play a role in psychosis treatment.
+This is especially true when we talk about how CBD might affect the symptoms of a disorder versus providing a cure and applies to the idea that CBD might play a role in psychosis treatment.

-Although there was one study that showed CBD made changes in the brain that indicated some effect on psychosis, the study’s authors were very clear that this was not a treatment study.
-Additionally, this study was performed on adults who didn’t have a formal psychosis diagnosis, but were in the early stages of experience psychosis.
+Although there was one study that showed CBD produced changes in the brain that indicated some effect on psychosis, the study’s authors were very clear that this was not a treatment study.
+Additionally, this study was performed on adults who didn’t have a formal psychosis diagnosis, but rather were in the early stages of experience psychosis.

 RELATED: How To Find High-Quality CBD Oil

 This means, there simply isn’t enough information to indicate that CBD can be used to help manage the symptoms of psychosis.
 However, it may eventually play a role in preventing psychosis or supporting other medications.

 CBD is safe for consumption by the general population, which makes it a risk-free, alternative treatment for many.
 The being said, there are risks to dropping medication and turning to alternative treatments without the advice of a health professional.
 So, if experimental treatment with CBD is something that might be on the horizon for you, make sure you have a talk with your healthcare provider first.